klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

   -m escherichia__pks

-This module screens for the presence or absence of *clbB*, gene in the colibactin polyketide synthase (PKS) biosynthesis gene cluster, by aligning genome assemblies against `*clbB* reference sequence <https://www.ncbi.nlm.nih.gov/nuccore/AM229678.1?from=41762&to=51382>`_.
+This module screens for the presence or absence of *clbB*, gene in the colibactin polyketide synthase (PKS) biosynthesis gene cluster, by aligning genome assemblies against the *clbB* `reference sequence <https://www.ncbi.nlm.nih.gov/nuccore/AM229678.1?from=41762&to=51382>`_

 Parameters
 ++++++++++